logzio/logz-docs/_source/user-guide/kibana-mapping/mapping.md

 #### Refresh mapping

 If you find that many of the fields you are interested in exploring aren't mapped, you can refresh your mapping via the navigation menu.
-Click [<i class="li li-gear"></i> Settings> General settings > Kibana mapping > Refresh mapping](https://app.logz.io/#/dashboard/settings/general).
+Click [<i class="li li-gear"></i> Settings> General settings > Refresh mapping](https://app.logz.io/#/dashboard/settings/general).

 #### Add specific fields to your default mapping